A well-adjusted person is one who makes the same mistake twice without getting nervous.

 By regularly engaging with your mistakes in this way, you rewire your mindset: failure becomes data, and setbacks become strategy.

 Inner confidence is not arrogance.
 It’s a quiet, steady trust in your capacity to grow, adapt, and make meaningful contributions to the world.
-This confidence doesn’t waver with setbacks—it deepens through experience.
+This confidence doesn’t waver in the face of setbacks—it deepens through experience.

-For example, setting a daily intention to speak up once in a meeting or practicing a skill you’re unsure of for five minutes a day can have a compounding effect over time.
+For example, setting a daily intention to speak up once in a meeting, or practicing a skill you’re unsure about for five minutes a day, can have a compounding effect over time.
 What initially feels uncomfortable or uncertain gradually becomes second nature.
-This is how confidence is built—not in grand gestures but in the steady rhythm of repeatedly showing up for yourself.
+True confidence emerges not from single, dramatic acts but from the consistent, steady discipline of self-reliance and repeatedly committing to your own growth.

 Incorporate a Confidence Mantra Practice into your routine to nurture this inner foundation.
 Here are a few examples: